wp-plugins/revisionary/readme.txt

 == Changelog ==

+= 1.1.7-dev =
+* Fixed : If Visual Editor is disabled, html entities not displayed or updated correctly in Revisions Manager

 = 1.1.6 - 7 Sep 2011 =
 * Fixed : Quick Edit was not disabled for Page Revisions, usage resulted in invalid revision data
 * Fixed : Revisionary Options were not available when plugin activatated per-site on a Multisite installation